SpaceX launches station supplies, nails 50th rocket landing

 The Falcon rocket blasted off with 4,300 pounds (1,950 kilograms) of equipment and experiments for the International Space Station.
 Just minutes later, the spent first-stage booster made a dramatic midnight landing back at Cape Canaveral, its return accompanied by sonic booms.

-"The Falcon has landed for the 50th time in SpaceX history!"
-SpaceX's Launch Control announced.
+"And the Falcon has landed for the 50th time in SpaceX history!"
+SpaceX engineer Jessica Anderson announced amid cheers at Mission Control.
+“What an amazing live view all the way to touchdown.”

-Both the booster and the Dragon capsule, en route to a Monday rendezvous with the space station, flew on previous missions.
+The Dragon capsule, meanwhile, hurtled toward a Monday rendezvous with the space station.

 It's the 20th station delivery for SpaceX, which has launched nearly 100,000 pounds (45,360 kilograms) of goods to the orbiting outpost and returned nearly that much back to Earth since it began shipments in 2012.
 Northrop Grumman is NASA's other commercial shipper.

-SpaceX founder and chief executive Elon Musk said it was the windiest conditions ever for a booster landing at Cape Canaveral, but he wanted to push the envelope.
+SpaceX founder and chief executive Elon Musk said it was the windiest conditions ever — 25 mph to 30 mph (40 kph to 48 kph) — for a booster landing at Cape Canaveral, but he wanted to push the envelope.
 The landing was the 50th successful touchdown of a SpaceX booster following liftoff, either on land or at sea.

 The company's first booster landing was in 2015, intended as a cost-saving, rocket-recycling move.
-Both the booster and the Dragon capsule, en route to a Monday rendezvous with the space station, were recycled from previous flights.
+Both the latest booster and Dragon capsule were recycled from previous flights.

 Among the science experiments flying: an analysis of running shoe cushioning in weightlessness by Adidas, a water droplet study by Delta Faucet Co. striving for better showerhead water conservation, 3D models of heart and intestinal tissue, and 320 snippets of grape vines by Space Cargo Unlimited, the same Luxembourg startup that sent 12 bottles of red wine to the space station last November for a year of high-altitude aging.